finos/FDC3/docs/api/api-spec.md

 Desktop Agents expose an FDC3 standard API to applications they have launched.
 When an App is launched by a Desktop Agent and is given access to the Agent's API to interoperate, it is running in that Desktop Agent's *context*.

+#### API Access
+The FDC3 API can be made available to an application through a number of different methods.
+In the case of web applications, a Desktop Agent SHOULD provide the FDC3 API via a global accessible as _window.fdc3_.
+Implementors MAY additionally make the API available through modules, imports, or other means.

+#### Standards vs. Implementation
 ![Desktop Agent - Standards Schematic](assets/api-1.png)

 The surface area of FDC3 standardization (shown in *white* above) itself is quite small in comparison to the extent of a typical desktop agent implementation (in *grey*).